Enterprise Application Integration

 - Strangler-fig modernisation: An API facade over a legacy monolith that lets you migrate consumers gradually while the old system keeps running.

-- Fixed-scope integration project: Defined systems, defined flows, fixed budget — typical for a first engagement.
-Rates of $35–75/hr; see pricing.
+- Fixed-scope integration project: Defined systems, defined flows, fixed budget, typical for a first engagement.
+Rates of $35–75/hr for most delivery work; see pricing.

 - Staff augmentation: Integration engineers embedded in your team from $4,500/month per engineer.